mauritsunkel/goatea/README.md

 # Installation

-The development version of goatea is available through Github, goatea will become available through Bioconductor.
+goatea is available on Bioconductor, the development version is available through GitHub.

 ``` r
 ## GOATEA installation requires the latest version of R and Rtools